-Course Outcomes - Upon successful completion of this course, students should be able to:
+Course Outcomes Upon successful completion of this course, students should be able to:

-- 1. Work in teams with advisors and perhaps a sponsor - 2.
-Identify roles, resources, tradeoffs, and constraints - 3.
-Propose a project with demonstrable quantitative Technical Specifications - 4.
-Construct in a bounded time a project appropriate to their technical training - 5.
-Submit cyclical status reports - 6.
-Demonstrate their results before a suitable audience - 7.
-Execute a public presentation - 8.
+- 1. Form teams - 2.
+Work in teams with an advisor and perhaps a sponsor - 3.
+Identify roles, resources, tradeoffs, and constraints - 4.
+Propose a project with demonstrable quantitative Technical Specifications - 5.
+Construct in a bounded time a project appropriate to their technical training - 6.
+Submit cyclical status reports - 7.
+Demonstrate their results before a suitable audience - 8.
+Execute a public presentation - 9.
 Maintain and provide final documentation suitable for project reproduction or continuation

-Student Outcomes - In the parentheses for each Student Outcome, "P" for primary indicates the outcome is a major focus of the entire course, "M" for moderate indicates the outcome is the focus of at least one component of the course, but not majority of course material.
+Student Outcomes In the parentheses for each Student Outcome, "P" for primary indicates the outcome is a major focus of the entire course, "M" for moderate indicates the outcome is the focus of at least one component of the course, but not majority of course material.